mehulagg/gitlab/doc/ci/docker/using_docker_build.md

 The Docker image has all of the `docker` tools installed and can run the job script in context of the image in privileged mode.

+We recommend you use [Docker-in-Docker with TLS enabled](#docker-in-docker-with-tls-enabled), which is supported by [GitLab.com shared runners](../../user/gitlab_com/index.md#shared-runners).

 You should always specify a specific version of the image, like `docker:19.03.12`.
 If you use a tag like `docker:stable`, you have no control over which version is used.
 Unpredictable behavior can result, especially when new versions are released.